nictki/Battmon/Battmon/README.md

 	python<YOUR PYTHON VERSION> ./battmon.py

-You want change screenlock command default value, edit `DEFAULT_SCREEN_LOCK_COMMAND` variable in `battmon.py` or parsing your lockscreen command througth `-lp` argument in command line, when you use this argument remember to surround it with quotes.
+If you want change default screenlock command, edit `DEFAULT_SCREEN_LOCK_COMMAND` variable in `battmon.py` or change it by parsing your lockscreen command througth `-lp` argument in command line, when you use this argument remember to surround whole your lockscreen command with quotes.

-Default sound file will be search in the same path were battmon was started, you can overwrite this by parsing your sound file path using `-sp` argument from command line, no quotes required
+Sound file is search by default in the same path where battmon was started, you can change this by parsing your path to your sound file using `-sp` argument in command line without quotes.

 ## Options:
 To list all available options run Battmon with `-h` or `--help` option.